Home of English Grammar

 11. The child started crying as soon as she saw her mother.

-12. She recognized him instantly.
+12. When he walked in, she recognized him instantly.

 • Share